STUDBOSS/GESTURE-SKETCHPAD/README.md

 **Gesture Sketchpad**
-Gesture Sketchpad is an interactive drawing application that allows users to sketch on a virtual canvas using hand gestures detected through a webcam.
+is an interactive drawing application that allows users to sketch on a virtual canvas using hand gestures detected through a webcam.
 The application utilizes OpenCV for video capture and image processing, MediaPipe for real-time hand tracking, and a machine learning model for shape prediction.
 Users can seamlessly switch between freehand drawing, shape detection, and an eraser tool by simply using specific hand gestures and keyboard shortcuts.

 Features
 Hand Gesture Drawing: Use hand movements to draw on the canvas.
 The application tracks the position of your index finger and thumb to control the drawing.